aws-samples/config-resource-compliance-dashboard/documentation/delete_partitions.md

             'body': 'Account is in the excluded list.'
         }
       ```
-1. Save and deploy the Lambda function
+1. Save and deploy the Lambda function.
+1. You can verify the account is excluded by checking the CloudWatch logs of the function for a log message like this (where `111111111111` is the excluded account): "SKIPPING: Account 111111111111 is in the excluded list."

-## Process to delete all partitions belonging to an AWS account
+## Delete all AWS Glue partitions belonging to an AWS account
+Now you can remove the AWS Glue partitions that were created in the meantime.
+You have to repeat this part of the procedure for each AWS account.

-1. (Optional) Run this AWS CLI command on the AWS account and Region where you deployed the dashboard resources to retrieve all partitions for an account.
+If you want to retrieve all partitions for an account, run this AWS CLI command on the AWS account and Region where you deployed the dashboard resources.
 Replace `XXXXXX` with your account number.
    ```
    aws glue get-partitions \
    --database-name cid_crcd_database \